eginer/quantum_package/docs/source/modules/tools.rst

     File: :file:`write_integrals_erf.irp.f`

-    Saves the bielec erf integrals into the EZFIO
+    Saves the two-electron erf integrals into the EZFIO